nico989/AllInOne/README.md

 - take a screenshot of active websites.
 - perform a fast port scan of discovered domains and subdomains.
 - look for old web sites versions which might contain sensitive data or files.
-- check on shodan a basic hostname query.
+- perform hostname query on Shodan.
 An API KEY is needed.

 # Usage
 ```